 My tracks are officially released and the sound recording is copyrighted.
 If someone takes one of them and releases it again, adding some sounds, vocals or as they are (it doesn’t matter if they mention my name or credit me), two things can happen:

-If you choose to release it anyway.
-After you’ve submitted your release, they will send a copyright claim to my YouTube channel to claim monetisation or block my video.
-At that point, I will have to counterclaim, lose monetisation for a month and go through a lengthy process.
-The distributor will then ask you to provide proof of ownership of my backing track and if you fail to do so, depending on the distributor, you will face consequences.
+If you choose to release it anyway and you don’t care about copyright.
+They will send a copyright claim to my YouTube channel to claim monetisation or block my video.
+At that point, I will have to counterclaim, lose monetisation and go through a lengthy process.
+I will file DMCA takedowns everywhere (which means they will take down your track if you stole it).
+The distributor will then ask you to provide proof of ownership of my backing track.
+If you fail to do so, depending on the distributor, you will face consequences.